henfredemars/python-personal-projects/README.md

 	I desire to write.
 It reforms text to consume less space while remaining human-readable according to translations (substitutions) that you provide while eliminating wasteful spaces

+PyHash: Simple utility script to check a directory for changes

 ChatBot: A terminal application that provides a simple implementation of a learning chat bot.
 It is far
 	from perfect, but provided an occasional evening of amusement

+"ChatterBox" (so-called): A GUI chat client and server sample

 Get2It: A GUI application for individual project management.
 I wrote this for the many times when I was
 	interrupted while working, repeatedly, eventually forgetting to complete some of the tasks.